tobby2002/movie-recommender/readme.txt

       - class Utility: help for cleaning data, showing top movies with right format, looking for id/index of movie
       - class Similarity: compute the cosine similariy between sparse matrix (ratings_matrix.csv or content_matrix.csv) and given movie
   - Because of large datasets, all note books are run on Colab.
 If you want to run them on local, check out the below "Run on Local"
+  - HybridRecommendationModel.html and HydridModelEvaluation.html: for reading notebooks on web browser.

  Requirements:
   - Python >= 3.7